What do retailers need to compete in today’s transformed market?

 - Innovation: Consumers not only respond to new forms of retailing and customer loyalty programmes but have come to expect it as standard.
-That puts the onus on retailers to personalise the buying experience by leveraging location-based data, creating dynamic omnichannel experiences, leveraging AI-based personalisation and recommendation, and enabling real time intelligence at the point of sale.
+That puts the onus on retailers to personalize the buying experience by leveraging location-based data, creating dynamic omnichannel experiences, leveraging AI-based personalization and recommendation, and enabling real time intelligence at the point of sale.

 Addressing these four challenges will help retailers stay in the game.
 Edging ahead of the competition, however, demands something more.
 Retailers must innovate to deliver an enriched consumer experience by co-ordinating their physical infrastructure and relationships with suppliers, warehouse operators, distributors, logistics providers and other partners.